You have to pay each day

 You have to buy their stuff

 As part of this franchise agreement, a franchisee had to buy 100 percent of all food items from the parent company.
 I can understand that.
 Franchises want consistency above all else and you can’t have some rogue franchisee selling Oscar Mayer bologna and passing it off as Black Forest Ham.
-But to demand that all napkins, straws, cups and paper products, the cash registers, the software to run them, tables, stools, benches, artwork, plastic silverware, the aluminum foil, uniforms, coffee filters, mustard packets, salt, pepper, and ANYTHING else used in the restaurant has to come from the parent company, well, it smells a little greedy to me, especially when their prices on those items are 10 to 25 percent higher than Costco or other suppliers.
+But to demand that all napkins, straws, cups and paper products, the cash registers, the software to run them, tables, stools, benches, artwork, plastic silverware, the aluminum foil, uniforms, coffee filters, mustard packets, salt, pepper, and ANYTHING else used in the restaurant has to come from the parent company, well, it smells a little greedy to me, especially when their prices on those items are 10 – 25 percent higher than Costco.

 Competition can be tough